-Man arrested for allegedly molesting a six-year-old
+Man arrested for allegedly molesting 6-year-old

 Latest Weather Blog

-Man arrested for allegedly molesting a six-year-old
+Man arrested for allegedly molesting 6-year-old

 BATON ROUGE - Investigators with the East Baton Rouge Parish Sheriff's Office say a man accused of molesting a six-year-old has been apprehended.